 Went quite well, this, didn’t it?

-Ronaldo p*ssed on Kaka’s bonfire by joining Real Madrid in an £80million move in 2009 and going on to break every record in existence.
+Ronaldo pissed on Kaka’s bonfire by joining Real Madrid in an £80million move in 2009 and breaking every record in existence.

 And to highlight how mental the transfer window has gone since, Real sold him as a 33-year-old nine years later and still made a profit on him.

-Although Bale perhaps hasn’t hit the same heights as in his final season at Tottenham, he has won three Champions League crowns with Real Madrid, scoring crucial goals in two of those triumphs.
+Although Bale perhaps didn’t hit the same heights as in his final season at Tottenham, he did win three Champions League crowns with Real Madrid, scoring crucial goals in two of those triumphs.

-Speaking of Manchester United, the Red Devils became the first English side since Newcastle to break the world transfer record in 2016.
+Manchester United became the first English side since Newcastle to break the world transfer record in 2016.

 Pogba rejoined United in an £89million deal and has succeeded in upsetting every dad in the country by occasionally dancing, getting a haircut and generally looking like he enjoys being a professional footballer.